 (b) Riots, war, acts of terrorism, public disturbances, strikes, lockouts, labor disputes, fires, explosions, storms, floods, pandemics or epidemics, acts of God, accidents of navigation, breakdown or failure of transportation, manufacturing, distribution, storage or processing facilities;

 (c) Failure of or interference with the manufacture or delivery of the Goods;

 (d) the imposition of new or increased tariffs, taxes, duties and the like;

 (e) shortages or unavailability of raw materials; and/or

-(1) Any provision of the General Terms or any Contract which is invalid or unenforceable in the applicable jurisdiction shall be ineffective to the extent of such invalidity or unenforceability without invalidating or rendering unenforceable the remaining provisions hereof.
+(1) Any provision of the General Terms or any Contract which is invalid, illegal or unenforceable in the applicable jurisdiction shall be ineffective to the extent of such invalidity, illegality or unenforceability without invalidating or rendering unenforceable the remaining provisions hereof.
 Medline and Customer shall in good faith seek to replace the invalid or unenforceable provision with a provision that is valid and enforceable and that comes as close as possible to expressing the intention of the original provision.

-(2) Medline may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.
-Customer may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract without the prior written consent of Medline.
+(2) Medline may at any time assign, transfer (including by way of novation), mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.
+Customer may not assign, transfer (including by way of novation), mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract without the prior written consent of Medline.